snowdriftcoop/snowdrift/BUILD.md

     nix-shell -p haskell.compiler.ghc784

-Then you should be able to build the project as described in the [README], but Stack will likely complain about missing system libraries (like zlib), which you'll need to install manually via `nix-env` or `nox`.
+Then you should be able to build the project as described below, but Stack will likely complain about missing system libraries (like zlib), which you'll need to install manually via `nix-env` or `nox`.
 Once installed, you can specify the location of such libraries like this:

     stack build --extra-include-dirs ~/.nix-profile/include \